JonathanTippy/RationalRange/README.md

 A bound is not really an exact value, but rather a limit; it can approach its value from either direction.
 This way, 'approaches zero' can be neatly distinguished from 'can be zero'.

+Because bounds represent unknowns as to the exact value, when bounds are compared, if they overlap at all it will result in some ambiguity, which is why this project also has quantified booleans.
+If two bounds are the same and are perfect, it is 50/50.

 ### The Good:
 - If an integer can be represented, it can be perfectly divided by any other integer that can be represented.